 In Mailchimp you will need to follow the below steps to create your EPC:

-6. Add groups (if you haven’t already) – each group can contain types of communication.
-For example, you may have a group called ‘products & services’ and the groups within this one are individual products.
+- Add groups (if you haven’t already) – each group can contain types of communication.
+For example, you may have a group called ‘Products & Services’ and the groups within this one are individual products.
 You can create as many as you need.

-7. Once you have created your Groups, when you return to the subscriber preferences page, you can begin building your email preference center.
+- Once you have created your groups, when you return to the subscriber preferences page, you can begin building your EPC.

-9. When you are done editing click save and continue and then click publish
+- When you are done editing, click ‘Save and Continue’, and then click ‘Publish’

 Read more here.